 Roger Moore, the actor famous for playing James Bond in the 1970s and 80s, is said to have invented the Magnum ice cream by requesting choc-ice be sold on a stick.
 Wall’s were listening!

-Do you know any interesting or fun facts about ice cream that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about ice cream?
+Share them in the comments below!